vgMonky/dynamic-prompt/README.md

-# dynamic-prompt
+# Dynamic Prompt

-dynamic-prompt is a command-line tool for generating dynamic prompts using category lists as variables.
-It allows users to create and manage categories, then use them to generate dynamic prompts.
+Dynamic Prompt is a command-line tool for managing categories and generating dynamic prompts.
+It allows users to create, modify, and delete categories, as well as generate prompts using these categories.

 Example usage:

 ```

 dynamic-prompt -p "portrait of a {animals}, black and white, with {colours} eyes"

 ```

 This command might generate a prompt like "portrait of a lion, black and white, with green eyes" based on the items in the "animals" and "colours" categories.

+## Features

+- Manage category lists (create, append, remove, delete)
+- List available categories and their items
+- Generate dynamic prompts using category placeholders

 ## Project Structure